MetroTenants/squared_away_reporter/README.md

 ## Running Locally

 Set environment variables (database connection information in `database.py`, and `SECRET_KEY`).
 This will only run with an application where the database matches the schema in `models.py`, and it is intended as a read-only app.

-Create a virtual environment, and run `pip install -r requirements.txt`.
-Once you've installed dependencies, just run `python runserver.py` and you should see the application running locally at `localhost:5000`.
+Create a virtual environment, and run `pipenv install`.
+Once you've installed dependencies, just run `pipenv run python runserver.py` and you should see the application running locally at `localhost:5000`.

 ## Deploying

 If you want to deploy to AWS, you'll need valid AWS credentials set up locally.
-To initially deploy the app, run `zappa deploy dev`, and to update it later run `zappa update dev`.
+To initially deploy the app, run `pipenv run zappa deploy dev`, and to update it later run `pipenv run zappa update dev`.

 ## Credits